Step-by-step | Managing Fever in the Child

 Learn a Practical, Step-by-Step Approach to Febrile Children

 Fever is one of the most common reasons children are brought to healthcare services.
-In many cases, it is caused by mild viral infections.
-But sometimes fever can signal serious bacterial infections (SBI) that may lead to severe complications if not identified early.
+While many cases are caused by mild infections, some fevers can indicate serious bacterial infections (SBI) that may lead to severe complications if not identified early.

-Join our upcoming Step-by-Step webinar on 24 March to learn how to confidently assess and manage febrile children using a structured, evidence-based approach.
+Watch the recording of our Step-by-Step webinar to learn how to confidently assess and manage febrile children using a structured, evidence-based approach.

-During this interactive session, leading experts Prof. Christèle Gras-Le Guen and Dr. Simon Nadel will guide participants through real clinical scenarios, helping healthcare professionals distinguish low-risk situations from cases requiring urgent investigation and treatment.
+In this session, leading experts Prof. Christèle Gras-Le Guen and Prof. Simon Nadel guide participants through real clinical scenarios, helping healthcare professionals distinguish low-risk situations from cases requiring urgent investigation and treatment.

 What You Will Learn